apache/fury-site/docs/json/object-mapping.md

 Builder mutation after `build()` does not modify an existing `ForyJson` instance.

 On Android, runtime code generation and asynchronous compilation are disabled.
-In a GraalVM native image, runtime compilation is unavailable; configurations returned by a reachable `ForyJsonProvider` use codecs generated while the image is built, and other configurations use interpreted codecs with build-time-prepared access metadata.
+In a GraalVM native image, runtime compilation is unavailable.
+Fory JSON generates codecs for reachable models with the default configuration and each reachable `ForyJsonProvider` configuration.
+A model without a matching generated codec uses an interpreted codec.
 Every other builder option keeps the behavior described above.